akash-network/docs/guides/install.md

 # Akash Client Installation

-The Akash Suite is composed of a full node `akashd` and the client `akash`.
-The full node `akashd` is the tendermint-based blockchain node that implements the decentralized exchange. `akash` is the client used to access the exchange and network in general.
+The Akash Suite is composed of a full node `akashd` and the client `akashctl`.
+The full node `akashd` is the tendermint-based blockchain node that implements the decentralized exchange. `akashctl` is the client used to access the exchange and network in general.

 {% tabs %} {% tab title="MacOS" %}